Spatial contributions to nuclear magnetic shieldings

 As we have recently discussed in \citeref{Dimitrova:20}, \eqref{magnetizability} can be used to extract information on the spatial contributions to components of the magnetizability tensor.

 The nuclear magnetic shielding tensor for nucleus $I$, in turn, is determined by the second derivative of the magnetic interaction energy with respect to the external magnetic field $\mathbf{B}$ and the nuclear dipole moment $\mathbf{m}_I$.
-The shielding tensor can then be calculated using \eqref{zeta-curdens} either from the choice $\mathbf{P}=\mathbf{B}$ and $\mathbf{Q}=\mathbf{m}_I$
+The shielding tensor can then be calculated from the current density induced by the external magnetic field $\mathbf{J}^\mathbf{B}(\mathbf{r})$ and the vector potential of the nuclear magnetic moment $\mathbf{A}^{\mathbf{m}_I}(\mathbf{r})$